-Now, these sales are not for the faint of heart.
-There is a lot of time, patience and organizing that needs to go into setting up and executing a smooth sale.
+Estate sales are not for the faint of heart.
+A lot of time, patience and organizing goes into setting up and executing a smooth sale.

-However, it can be a great way to liquidate those items you no longer want or need and make some money while you’re at it.
+However, an estate sale can be a great way to liquidate those items you no longer want or need and make some money while you’re at it.

 There are 2 main points to consider first: